Trump's Man in Moscow

 McFaul declined to speak to FP for this article, but David Kramer, a former senior State Department official, told FP that standing up for U.S. interests can be just as important as avoiding the perception of attempted regime change.
 “I do think the ambassador should meet with a whole range of people, including people in the opposition,” said Kramer, now a senior fellow at Florida International University.

 Yet Huntsman, by contrast, quickly earned respect in Moscow by working to establish contacts with heavy-hitters in the Kremlin, says Dmitri Trenin of the Carnegie Moscow Center, though he did not specify who.
 Trenin says when Huntsman gets through to them, he tables talks on democracy and values (the type of message that typically falls flat in Moscow) and instead focuses on the few areas where Moscow and Washington can actually still find common ground: counterterrorism, North Korea, drug trafficking.
 “They see him as a serious ambassador, as a serious man,” Trenin said.
-“Moscow is not a place for weaklings, it’s not a place for idealists.”
+“Moscow is not a place for weaklings; it’s not a place for idealists.”

 Huntsman himself acknowledges this strategy.
 “Where [Russia] has a national interest, they will engage.
 And you have to be smart enough to identify areas where we both have overlapping interests,” he said.
 “Where we have interests and they don’t, they’re just not going to waste their time.
 And neither should we.”
 And though Huntsman did not specifically mention President Putin or Foreign Minister Sergei Lavrov in his interview with FP, both of whom he met in October 2017, he did offer: “There are just a very few people who, in the end, are going to carry the day on issues around Syria, on DPRK, on Ukraine.
 And gladly I’ve had access to some of those people.
 It included the very top on day one.”
 (Huntsman has not met Putin, at least not publicly, since presenting his credentials.)